-If you’ve ever had to schedule calls and meetings for your business, you’ve undoubtedly experienced some friction along the way — as we have.
-That’s why we chose to build TimeSync.
-As we shared the scheduling link for other uses, like recruitment, we noticed that the power of this scheduling tool lies in the sharing process itself.
+If you’ve ever had to schedule calls and meetings for your business, you’ve undoubtedly experienced some friction along the way — as we all have.

-Aside from the common methods of scheduling sales meetings, TimeSync can also be used in myriad ways to schedule different types of meetings and calls.
+Aside from the common methods of scheduling demos, TimeSync can also be used in myriad ways to schedule different types of meetings and calls.

 Once you’ve started a conversation with a prospect and established rapport, you may decide to further engage them with a meeting.

 To set up said meeting, you can offer your available times to meet by simply sharing your scheduling link, instead of manually checking your own calendar for available slots in a wearisome back-and-forth.